-Criteria: Controls over vendor payment processing should be monitored to ensure that only legal debts of the Village are satisfied with proper payments.
-Controls over payroll should be monitored and compared to all requisite authorizations regarding payroll amounts.
+Criteria: Controls over vendor payment and payroll processing should be monitored to ensure that only legal debts of the Village are satisfied with proper payments.
+Controls over invoice processing should be monitored to ensure only legal obligations of the Village are paid.